 Symptoms of spondylolisthesis can come on suddenly.
 They tend to get better with rest, though they might not go away completely.

-- Low back or neck pains
+- Low-back or neck pain

 - Pain that radiates down the legs or arms

 - Pain that gets worse when you exercise